To better understand the University’s administrative structure it is helpful to consult a graphic presentation of its plan of organization.

 The University's vice president for finance oversees key financial functions within the University and ensures that University funds are properly received, spent, and reported in accordance with university policies and state and federal regulations, serving a range of internal and external stakeholders.
 Among the areas of responsibility are financial reporting and compliance, managerial analysis and allocation, financial performance measurements, student financial aid, student billing, and financial planning.

 The vice president for communications and chief marketing officer is responsible for the leadership of University Communications, which stewards institutional marketing, brand narration, visual identity, media relations and outreach, social media, multimedia, and public relations.
 As the chief communicator on the Grounds, the vice president for communications leads a broad effort to generate understanding, engagement, and support for the advancement of Thomas Jefferson’s vision of a forward-thinking global university, the value of higher education in America, and the impact of university teaching, research, and service.

 Other Senior Administrative Officers

-Assistant Vice President for Equal Opportunity and Civil Rights,
+- associate vice president, Office for Equal Opportunity and Civil Rights

 The president and vice presidents manage a diverse enterprise that is organized for budgeting purposes into three operating divisions:

-Comprehensive health care services are provided by the University of Virginia Health System, which consists of University of Virginia Medical Center, the School of Medicine, the School of Nursing, and the University Physicians Group, and which operates more than forty clinics at numerous sites within and distant from the main precinct of the Medical Center.
+Comprehensive health care services are provided by the University of Virginia Health System, which consists of University of Virginia Medical Center, the School of Medicine, the School of Nursing, and the University Physicians Group, Claude Moore Health Sciences Library.
+The UVA Health System operates more than forty clinics at numerous sites within and distant from the main precinct of the Medical Center.
 The Medical Center (originally called University Hospital) was established in 1901 to complement the teaching and research activities of the School of Medicine and to provide hospital and related services to a broad region.

 University of Virginia’s College at Wise